Docs

 export PATH=/usr/local/cuda-12.8/bin${PATH:+:${PATH}}

-• CUDA DNN (Deep Neural Network Library) version cudnn9-cuda-12
+• CUDA DNN (Deep Neural Network Library) version 13

 Please note that the cluster may have newer software available.
-For example, you can check the current CUDA version by using nvidia-smi, or the Singularity version with singularity --version.
+For example, you can check the current CUDA version by running nvcc --version (nvidia-smi also shows the CUDA version, see example above).
+You can also check the Singularity version with singularity --version.

 Follow us